RosettaCommons/documentation/application_documentation/membrane_proteins/RosettaMP-App-MPFastRelax.md

 This protocol is currently designed for single chain refinement with an MEM jump.
 Further consideration needed by the user for multiple chains

-## Code and Demo
-The membrane protein refinement application, MPrelax is implemented as a Rosetta Script and can be found in `apps/public/membrane/mp_relax.xml` which can be passed as input to the `rosetta_scripts` executable

-A demo for this application including detailed steps, command lines, and example inputs can be found in `Rosetta/demos/protocol_captures/2015/MPrelax`.

 ## Generating Inputs
 Two inputs are required for the membrane relax application: